Aaron-David-Don/crawling/README.md

     - This code is to download all the DOI files from SCIHUB given a text file having all the DOI link

 12. **web_content.js**
     - This code is to extract only the text content of a website

+13. **select.js**
+    - This code is to extract the selected text from the website by the user